3 Days in Palermo: The Perfect First-Time Itinerary

 Day 1: Sightsee in Palermo’s Old Town, Politeama, and Libertà

 It’s day 1 in Palermo!
-You’ll want to get an early start.
+I usualy try to get an early start, because it means you can enjoy the city before the midday heat sets in.
 Head out the door around 9:00 AM, and stop in a cafe to have a coffee and cornetto (croissant).

 I recommend Bar Del Corso.
 It’s a small standing cafe where you can have a quick espresso and grab a cornetto before a short walk to your first stop of the day, Ballaro Market.

-Be sure to wander through all of the market’s streets.
-If hunger strikes, sit down at one of the street stalls for arancini (yes, arancini can be eaten for breakfast!) or a fresh sandwich.
+Be sure to wander through all of Ballaro Market’s streets.
+If hunger strikes, sit down at one of the street stalls for arancini (yes, arancini can be eaten for breakfast, I eat it all the time in the morning!) or a fresh sandwich.
 Once you’ve had your morning fill, head to your next stop.

 a fried arancini ball wrapped in a paper towel being held in a hand with a market behind the arancini